Clementine (The Walking Dead): Clementine: Book One

 As Clementine continues northward, she is attacked by numerous walkers and while trying to escape, her prosthetic leg breaks.
-She then take a shelter in an abandoned barn.
-During her sleep, Clementine has a nightmare of Lee carrying her through the herd of walkers, but ends up dropping her, causing Clementine to wake up.
+She then takes shelter in an abandoned barn.
+During her sleep, Clementine has a nightmare of Lee carrying her through the herd of walkers until he drops her, causing her to wake up.
 Clementine continues her travels until she come across three Amish girls.
-She is spotted by the girls who notice her prosthetic and invite her to their town to get it replaced.
-Clementine arrives at their Amish community where she meets Rabby, a former dentist who makes a new prosthetic leg for Clementine.
-She leaves the settlement, climbs a tree and falls asleep while thinking of a name for her new leg.
+The girls notice her prosthetic and invite her to their town to get it replaced.
+Clementine arrives at their Amish community where she meets Rabby, a former dentist who makes a new prosthetic leg for her.
+After she leaves the settlement, she climbs a tree and falls asleep while thinking of a name for her new prosthetic.

 Clementine is woken up the next morning by an Amish boy named Amos heading off on his Rumspringa.
 She chases after him and alerts him that walkers are behind him.
 After killing the walkers with his axe, Amos asks Clementine where she is headed.
 She tells him she is travelling north and he informs her he is also travelling north.
 They travel together and Amos reveals that he is going to Killington in Vermont to build a homestead on the mountain where he will be awarded with a plane ride after the job is completed.
 They travel together in Amos' buggy into the night where they hear people calling for help, Amos helps the family into his buggy and Clementine drives them all to safety.
-While Clementine is asleep, one of the people they saved tries to assault Clementine.
+After Clementine falls asleep, one of the people they saved tries to assault Clementine.
 She holds a knife to his head and then stomps on his hand with her prosthetic foot before leaving.
 Amos chases after Clementine on his horse and asks her to come with him to Vermont.

 They travel together for nine days and finally arrive at the base of the mountain, where they are met with twin sisters who won't tell them their names.
 Clementine doesn't trust them and tells Amos she's staying with him.
 They ride a ski lift to the top where they meet a girl named Ricca.
-She informs Clem that she's been calling the twin with the ponytail Right, and the twin with her down Left.
+She informs Clem that she's been calling the twin with the ponytail Right and the twin with her down Left.
 The twins tell them that they only have a cabin and shed left standing from last winter and that they want to build three new structures and a cleared road by the end of winter.
 They all settle down in the cabin for the night but are woken up by an avalanche hitting their cabin, putting a hole in their roof.